10 Garden lighting ideas to make your outdoors glow

 Solar lights are fantastic as they absorb and store sunlight by day and then slowly release their energy once the sun goes down.

-#3 Water features
+#3 Highlighting water features

 Combining water and light can have a magical effect as the light creates unique refraction patterns on the surrounding area.

 If you have a pond or swimming pool, then consider adding a simple underwater spotlight.
-For a pool, add lights at both ends and enjoy late night swimming!
+For a pool, add lights at both ends and enjoy late-night swimming!

 You can also use fibre optics within water jets to create an enchanting effect.
 If you want to mirror the stars in the sky, then set fibres into the base of your pool.

-#4 Consider colours
+#4 Consider bulb colours

 #5 Hide your gardening lighting